HenrikVarmer/aruleRec/README.md

 devtools::install_github('HenrikVarmer/aruleRec')
 ```
 ### Using the functions
+There a three core functions in this package: ```aruleRec()```, ```aruleTrain()```, ```arulePredict()```.

+### aruleRec()

-The ```aruleRec()``` function takes a dataframe as input in tidy (long) format with one observation (customer-item pair) per row.
+The aruleRec() function takes a dataframe as input in tidy (long) format with one observation (customer-item pair) per row.
 The input data.frame must contain two columns: a customer ID and a product ID.
 The data.frame and column names are provided as arguments to the function, along with the hyperparameters for rule mining - confidence, support, minlen, and maxlen.

-The ```aruleRec()``` function returns a dataframe with customers and corresponding cross-selling recommendations and rule quality parameters.
+The aruleRec() function returns a dataframe with customers and corresponding cross-selling recommendations and rule quality parameters.
 Only customers with recommendations are returned.

 Input data structure for generating recommendations: